 Credit to this Medium article, but in essence: making a request via XHR (which Axios, fetch, etc. abstracts over), tells the browser that the response should be handled by JavaScript code.
 So we need to trigger the download using JS and a quick search reveals this rather popular gist below:

-Including the Content-Disposition Header in the AxiosResponse
+Header in the AxiosResponse

-This part was confusing; FileStreamResult was including the header in the response, verifiable in the browser and the Network tab of my browser's DevTools.
-Why was it missing from the AxiosResponse?
+was including the header in the response, verifiable in the browser and the Network tab of my browser's DevTools.
+Why was it missing from the AxiosResponse

 Turns out this was a CORS issue.

-When a browser makes a cross-origin request, it first sends an HTTP OPTIONS request to the server to check if the server allows the request.
-If the server allows the request, it sends a response with an Access-Control-Allow-Origin header to indicate which origins are allowed to access the resource.
+request to the server to check if the server allows the request.
+If the server allows the request, it sends a response with an Access-Control-Allow-Origin

-The Access-Control-Expose-Headers header is used to specify which headers in the response can be exposed to the client, beyond the simple response headers that are automatically exposed
+header is used to specify which headers in the response can be exposed to the client, beyond the simple response headers that are automatically exposed

 I needed to update the .NET WebApi's CORS settings